A HELPFUL ARTICLE

 The list of requirements almost seemed insurmountable, even for a girl who graduated with a BS in Genetics and Minor in Molecular Biology from a respected college.
 I had no patient contact hours, no GRE score, no psychology courses, no anatomy or physiology and I thought there was no way I could do this and continue to work full time.
 I had a decision to make.
 GO ALL IN and figure it out, or abort mission.

 Long story short I enrolled in courses at a local college that I took on the weekends or at night.
 I took a course at the red cross to become a certified nurse assistant (CNA) and took the GRE..TWICE.
-I got a part time job taking vitals and wiping asses, and I started logging my hours.
+I got a part time job as a patient care technician, and I started logging my hours.
 Most schools wanted thousands of hours of patient contact hours, but when it was time for me to apply, I only had a few hundred.
 My GRE score was average at best.
 There was no way I could maintain this crazy schedule and my sanity for another year, so I went for it.
 I would make my application stronger in other areas and focus on how my experience led me to that moment.
 A year later I entered my first day at the Yale University PA program.
 And NO it wasn’t luck, it was damn hard work.

 My point..YOU DO NOT HAVE TO BE PERFECT.
 You have to be YOU and put in the effort.
 Decide that being a PA is your dream, then go out and CRUSH IT.